 A pediatric ophthalmologist is a medical and surgical doctor (an Eye MD) who graduated from medical school and specializes in the care of children’s eyes.
-All ophthalmologists have training in children’s eye disorders.
-The pediatric ophthalmologist has additional training, experience, and expertise in examining children, and has the greatest knowledge of possible conditions that affect the pediatric patient and his/her eyes.
+All ophthalmologists have training in children’s eye disorders, but the pediatric ophthalmologist has additional training, experience, and expertise in examining children, and has the greatest knowledge of possible conditions that affect the pediatric patient and his/her eyes.
 Neurologic development of vision occurs up until approximately age 12 years.
-Misalignment of the eyes (strabismus), uncorrected refractive error (myopia, hyperopia, and astigmatism), and asymmetry of refractive error between the two eyes can negatively affect this development.
+Misalignment of the eyes (strabismus), uncorrected refractive error (myopia, hyperopia, and astigmatism), and asymmetry of refractive error (anisometropia) between the two eyes can negatively affect this development and cause amblyopia (“lazy eye”).
 If these conditions are diagnosed and treated early, good vision can develop and can be maintained.
 Certain diseases elsewhere in the body, such as diabetes, can affect the eyes, and the pediatric ophthalmologist addresses these, as well.

 AAPOS is the American Association for Pediatric Ophthalmology and Strabismus.
-To be an active member of AAPOS, an Eye MD has to complete one or two additional years of approved fellowship training following a three-year residency in comprehensive ophthalmology.
+To be an active member of AAPOS, a Pediatric Ophthalmologist has to complete one or two additional years of approved fellowship training following a three-year residency in comprehensive ophthalmology.
 Members are certified by the American Board of Ophthalmology.
 A pediatric ophthalmologist devotes at least 75% of his/her practice to the treatment of children, and of adults with strabismus.

 Vision assessment- Particular skills are needed to test a child’s eyesight, especially in the pre-school child.
 Different methods are used for different ages.